hacklschorsch/selenium-webdriverjs/readme.md

 I put my own work (the packaging) into public domain (or whatever very free license is compatible to the licenses of the actual code).

-The code has different licenses attached: Apache, MIT, BSD, maybe more; I included the source files in hoping to comply with all the "keep this license text in your copy" regulations.
+The code I have packaged has different licenses attached: Apache, MIT, BSD, maybe more; I included the source files, hoping to comply with all the "keep this license text in your copy" regulations.